insect-biome-atlas/happ/README.md

 conda activate envs/happ
 ```

+> [!TIP]
+> If you are running the workflow on a high performance computing system with
+> the SLURM workload manager use the configuration profile under
+> [profiles/slurm](profiles/slurm).
+See the README file in that directory for
+> instructions on how to use it.
+If you are running on the Dardel HPC system at
+> PDC, use the configuration profile under [profiles/dardel](profiles/dardel)
+> (see the README file in that directory for instructions).

 ## Configuration

 The workflow can be configured using a configuration file in YAML format.
 A default config file is available at [config/config.yml](config/config.yml).
 It's recommended that you copy this file and make your changes in the copy, then pass it on the command line with `--configfile <path-to-your-configfile>`.